 Topic No. 322: Operating and Maintenance Expense Petitions

 When the annual allowable increase does not completely cover the landlord’s yearly increase in operating and maintenance expenses for a property, a landlord may petition for an additional base rent increase of up to 7%.
 This is known as an Operating and Maintenance or O&M increase.
-In determining whether an O&M increase is justified, all operating expenses must be considered, including: property taxes, debt service or mortgage, repairs, maintenance, insurance, pest control, garbage, water, etc. Electric and gas costs are not included in the calculation since an increase in utility costs may be passed through to the tenant by a separate petition.
+In determining whether an O&M increase is justified, all operating expenses must be considered, including: property taxes, repairs, maintenance, insurance, pest control, garbage, water, etc. Electric and gas costs are not included in the calculation since an increase in utility costs may be passed through to the tenant by a separate petition.

 In order to qualify for an O&M increase, the landlord must demonstrate that total O&M expenses increased from one twelve month period to the next by more than the amount of the annual allowable increase.
 Two consecutive calendar years or a 24-month period prior to filing the petition must be used for the comparison of O&M expenses.
 For example, if filing a petition in 2006, a landlord could compare the total O&M expenses for 2005 to the total for 2004.
 Alternatively, the landlord could use a recent 24-month period, such as July 2003 through June 2004 compared to July 2004 through June 2005.
 Please note that selection of a particular 24-month period in order to create exaggerated results is disfavored by the Board.
 Under a recent amendment to the Rent Ordinance, the same landlord is limited to a total O&M increase of 7% in any five year period for any unit in a property with six or more residential units.